 There are some great dog-friendly beaches or you could stay on the beaten track.
 With over 500 miles of footpath, you'll never run out of places to explore!

 If you're looking for dog-friendly accommodation, look no further as all our sites offer pet-friendly options.
-At The Lakes Rookley and The Bay Colwell, you can even stay in a luxury hot tub cottage and bring the pet along, too!
+At The Lakes Rookley, St Helens Coastal Resort and The Bay Colwell, you can even stay in a Caravan, Lodge, or even luxury hot tub cottage and bring the pet along!